kujeger/flatpak-gog/README.md

 Before you build your first game, you will need to build and install the Base image, for both 32 and 64-bit.
 The following will build the Base image, put it into the repo dir "~/FlatPak/gog-repo", add that repo with the name "gog-repo", and finally install Base:

-`flatpak-builder Base com.gog.Base.json --force-clean --arch=i386 --repo ~/FlatPak/gog-repo`
+`flatpak-builder build/Base32 com.gog.Base.json --force-clean --arch=i386 --repo ~/FlatPak/gog-repo`

-`flatpak-builder Base com.gog.Base.json --force-clean --arch=x86_64 --repo ~/FlatPak/gog-repo`
+`flatpak-builder build/Base64 com.gog.Base.json --force-clean --arch=x86_64 --repo ~/FlatPak/gog-repo`

 `flatpak --user remote-add --no-gpg-verify --if-not-exists gog-repo ~/FlatPak/gog-repo`